 This course provides an analysis of the professional literature as it relates to marriage and family patterns.
-It includes an assessment of family strengths and problems and strategies for counseling (MA in Clinical Mental Health Counseling and MA in Counseling Psychology students only).
+It includes an assessment of family strengths and problems and strategies for counseling.
+Open only to MA in Counseling Psychology students.

 PY-6605 Professional Identity and Ethical Practice (3 credits)